 IDACORP was formed Oct.
 1, 1998, following approval by Idaho Power shareholders, the Federal Energy Regulatory Commission and the public utility commissions of Idaho, Oregon, Nevada and Wyoming (states where IDACORP has conducted business or has holdings).

-Under the holding company structure, Idaho Power Company continues as it has since 1916 as a regulated utility dedicated to providing quality electric service to more than 530,000 general business customers in a 24,000-square-mile service area.
+Under the holding company structure, Idaho Power Company continues as it has since 1916 as a regulated utility dedicated to providing quality electric service to approximately 535,000 general business customers in a 24,000-square-mile service area.
 This area covers southern Idaho and eastern Oregon.

 The company owns and operates 17 hydroelectric plants on the Snake River and its tributaries.
 It also owns three natural gas-fired power plants and partial interest in three coal-fired generating stations.